loroz/angular-punch-key/README.md

 # angular-punch-key
-Self-contained Angular Attribute Directive that appends characters, one by one, to the designated HTML element at the desired rate of speed.
+Entirely self-contained Angular Attribute Directive that appends characters, one by one, to the designated HTML element at the desired rate of speed.

 Sample:
 https://imgur.com/a/IgKHVkO